Theory of Three-Photon Transport Through a Weakly Coupled Atomic Ensemble: Introduction

 In this work, we adopt a scattering-theory approach to analyze a simplified model consisting of a weakly driven, dilute ensemble of two-level atoms chirally coupled to a waveguide.
 This simplified model can be an effective description of ensembles as trapped atomic clouds~\cite{Ferioli2021,Araujo2016,Glicenstein2020}, atoms coupled to a nanofibre~\cite{Nieddu2016,Vetsch2010,Prasad2020, Cordier2023}, or Mossbauer x-ray systems with weak coupling~\cite{Lohse2025, Salditt2020}.
 This framework enables us to investigate the emergence of non-Gaussianity in the steady-state output of such systems beyond the limitations of master-equation-based methods.
 Starting from the exact $n$-photon single-atom $S$-matrix, we isolate its connected components, which capture genuine two- and three-photon interaction effects.
-In the weak-coupling regime, these atom-mediated interactions can be treated perturbatively on top of individual photon propagation.
+In the weak-coupling regime, these atom-mediated interactions can be treated perturbatively on top of individual elastic photon propagation.
 We construct the full $S$-matrix for the atomic ensemble via a diagrammatic expansion, order by order in the coupling strength.
-This formalism yields analytic expressions for: 1. the outgoing three-photon wavefunction, 2. the connected third-order photon correlation function $g^{(3)}_c$, and 3. the third-order electric-field quadrature cumulant $\langle{:} \Delta \hat{X}_\theta(x_1) \Delta \hat{X}_\theta(x_2) \Delta \hat{X}_\theta(x_3) {:}\rangle$.
-Both 2. and 3. vanish for states exhibiting Gaussian correlations, and their nonzero values thus serve as signatures of non-Gaussian light.
+This formalism yields analytic expressions for: \begin{enumerate} \item The outgoing three-photon wavefunction. \item The connected third-order photon correlation function $g^{(3)}_c$. \item The third-order electric-field quadrature cumulant $\langle{:} \Delta \hat{X}_\theta(x_1) \Delta \hat{X}_\theta(x_2) \Delta \hat{X}_\theta(x_3) {:}\rangle$. \end{enumerate} When $g^{(3)}_c$ is non-vanishing, it indicates the presence of non-Gaussian intensity correlation in the scattered light.
+On the other hand, if a state of light is Gaussian at the level of its electric field, then its correlation functions should satisfy Isserlis/Wick's theorem~\cite{Shi2018,Hackl2021}.
+The violation of the theorem by any observable of the outgoing state indicates non-Gaussian field correlations.
 Our calculations show that at sufficiently large optical depth (OD), the outgoing photons exhibit regions of both non-Gaussian correlations and anti-correlations in time.
 To assess the experimental observability of these non-Gaussian features, we identify a parameter regime in which the signal strength is appreciable and the relative error of the perturbative theory remains small.